ZILVERAI/zynapse/docs/SERVER_IMPLEMENTATION.md

 ### Procedure Types

-Zynapse supports three types of procedure methods:
+Zynapse supports four types of procedure methods:

 1. **QUERY** - For retrieving data (read operations)
 2. **MUTATION** - For modifying data (write operations)
-3. **SUBSCRIPTION** - For streaming data with real-time updates
+3. **SUBSCRIPTION** - For streaming data from server to client with real-time updates
+4. **BIDIRECTIONAL** - For full two-way WebSocket communication between server and client

 ### Type-Safe Implementation